 The Reface CS is built into the same high-quality plastic enclosure as its Reface brothers, but this time it's white - it's also lightweight yet weighty enough to feel sturdy.
 There's some movement in the slider tops but underneath are metal shafts meaning it should stand up to long-term abuse, while the included two 2W speakers sound pretty good (you could mic them up and blend the speaker sound with the line out for different textures too).

-When using battery power (6 x AAs), the CS becomes a great board for jamming/writing on anywhere and there's a keytar kit available for all the Refaces too.
+When using battery power (6 x AAs), the CS becomes a great board for jamming/writing on anywhere (or as a great beginner synthesizer) and there's a keytar kit available for all the Refaces too.
 Battery time is around five hours but this is dependent on battery type and usage.

 The three-octave mini keyboard while not transmitting velocity (or aftertouch) to the internal engine, does receive and transmit velocity over MIDI and the keybed is susprisingly playable.